meatnordrink/uplift-blog/_posts/2020-05-06-three-breaths.md

 - Practice deep breathing whenever you feel a little anxious or want to become more present to the moment.
 - Make sure to breathe in through your nose, if you can.
+- Draw your breath deep into your belly, letting it push out as you do (rather than raising your shoulders and puffing out your chest).
+- Try to exhale fully, pushing out every last bit of air.
+- Imagine your in-breath as sweet, pure relaxation and your out-breath as tension and stress flowing out of your body.
 - If your mind wanders, don't worry; simply bring your attention back to your breath.

 Regularly doing breath work can help you feel more awake and energized!